Nakshathra7/NYCTrip2Data/README.md

 ## Question-8: Chart to Show the Average Number of Passengers Each Hour of the Day.

+To get the average number of passengers each hour of the day, I used dictionary to store hour as key and number of passenger count as value.
+The sample code is as follows,

+    timeList = (row[5].split(" ")[-1].split(":"))
+    hourTimeDict[int(timeList[0])].append(int(row[7]))

+Then I stored the average computation result in separate CSV file which contains hour and average passenger count as follows,

+    with open('generatedFiles/AvgPassengerCount.csv', 'a') as avgFile:
+        writer = csv.writer(avgFile, delimiter=',', quotechar='"', quoting=csv.QUOTE_MINIMAL)
+        writer.writerow(["Hours","AvgPassengerCount"])
+        for key, value in sorted(hourTimeDict.items()):
+            average = sum(value)/(dateTimeDiff.days)
+            writer.writerow([key,average])

 ### Average Number of Passengers Vs Hour for All Records in Given Data

+##### The graph shows that the average passenger count is increasing with respect to hours.
+And tha maximum point is reached between 6PM to 8PM.
+Whereas the minimum passenger count with respect to hour is seen at 5AM after which there is an increase in average count across hours.

 ![GitHub Logo](/images/AvgPassengerCount.png)

 ## Question-9: New CSV File Which Has Only One Out of Every Thousand Rows.

+##### The new CSV file has been generated to store the every thousand row from the given data.
+And the **_"EveryThousandRows.csv"_** file is included inside the "generatedFiles" folder during execution.
+The code for the same is as follows,

+    with open('generatedFiles/EveryThousandRows.csv', 'a') as comFile:
+        writer = csv.writer(comFile, delimiter=',', quotechar='"', quoting=csv.QUOTE_MINIMAL)
+        if n % 100000 == 0:
+            #write to csv file
+            writer.writerow([row[0],row[1],row[2],row[3],row[4],row[5],row[6],row[7],row[8],row[9],row[10],row[11],row[12],row[13]])

 ## Question-10: Compare Charts From Normal Dataset and Reduced Row From Q-9 Dataset.

+##### The new CSV file has been generated from the reduced rows dataset to store the hour and average number of passenger details .
+And the **_"RRAvgPassengerCount.csv"_** file is included inside the "generatedFiles" folder during execution.
+The code for the same is as follows,

+    with open('generatedFiles/RRAvgPassengerCount.csv', 'a') as avgFile:
+        writer = csv.writer(avgFile, delimiter=',', quotechar='"', quoting=csv.QUOTE_MINIMAL)
+        writer.writerow(["RRHours","RRAvgPassengerCount"])
+        for key, value in sorted(rrHourTimeDict.items()):
+            rrAverage = sum(value)/(dateTimeDiff.days)
+            writer.writerow([key,rrAverage])

+##### From the reduced rows dataset, the graph is generated between hours and average number of passengers.
+The graph clearly shows, that the average number passenger count fluctuates between hours.
+And this is not similar to normal dataset graph.
+The only common factor between these two graphs are the average number of passenger count attains the peak value at the hour 6PM.

 ### Average Number of Passengers for Reduced Row Vs Hour for All Records in Reduced Data

 ![GitHub Logo](/images/RRAvgPassengerCount.png)

 ## Console Output

+##### The below screenshot shows the console output during execution of NYC trip dataset.

 ![GitHub Logo](/images/Console_Output_SS.png)